jacksalici/jacksalici.com/content/projects/emoji-api.md

 ---
-title: "Emoji list API."
+title: "Emoji list API and npm"
 date: 2022-08-02T22:00:00Z
 publishDate: 2022-08-02T22:00:00Z
 slug: "emoji-list-api"
-description: "A simple API for querying emoji."
+description: "A simple API and a npm for querying emoji."
 categories: ["development"]
 tags: ["Model"]
-langs: ["Python"]
+langs: ["Python", "npm"]
+toc: true

 ---

-I developed a simple RESTful API for querying emoji, since I needed one for developing [EmojiPoll](https://jacksalici.com/projects/emojipoll).
-I used Python and FastAPI, and now is hosted on [Deta](http://emoji.deta.dev).
+I developed a simple RESTful API and a Node package for querying emoji, since I needed one for developing [EmojiPoll](https://jacksalici.com/projects/emojipoll).
+For the first I used Python and FastAPI, and now is hosted on [Deta](http://emoji.deta.dev).

 ```python